NikDrosakis/gen20/README.md

 - **CI/CD**: Implementing workflows for PHP (core & admin), Node.js (ermis), React (Poetabook), and FastAPI (GPY).
 - **Version Control**: Git for local and remote synchronization, with custom versioning details tracked in MySQL.
 - **Versioning**: Focus on tracking the number of changed/new files in the system's versioning table.
-- **Cron Jobs**: Used for executing shell scripts, such as `logging.sh`, to manage automated tasks like logging.
+- **Cron Jobs**: Used for executing shell scripts, such as `logging.sh`, to manage automated action_task like logging.
 - **Database**: Using MySQL via PHP's PDO, with dynamic database allocation for resources based on method calls.
 - **API Development**: PHP API Gateway providing endpoints for HTML responses (either serialized or buffered).